-Umbilical hernias occur in or around the naval, or umbilicus.
-An umbilical hernia occurs when the abdominal lining, or any portion of abdominal organs, protrudes through a small hole in the abdominal wall around the navel area.
+An umbilical hernia presents in or around the navel, or umbilicus.
+An umbilical hernia occurs when abdominal organs or fatty tissue protrudes through a small hole in the abdominal wall around the navel area.
 An umbilical hernia is also known as a belly button hernia.

 Umbilical Hernia Surgery

 Umbilical hernias do not heal independently or "just go away".
 They cannot be fixed with diet, exercise or physical therapy.
 And beware of false claims you see on the internet - there are no pills you can take to make any hernia go away.
 Surgery is necessary to repair an umbilical hernia.
 Umbilical hernia repair methods are customized to meet each patientâï¿½ï¿½s individual needs.
 The majority of our patients receive the open "tension-free" mesh technique.
 Umbilical hernias are repaired with and without mesh as well as the laparoscopic method.